Parallel programming in .NET

 1.3.3.
 Pause or interrupt a thread

 method to pause the current thread for a specified amount of time.
-You can interrupt a blocked thread by calling the Thread.Interrupt
+A blocked thread can be interrupted by calling the Thread.Interrupt

 method.